bg43179/personal-website/content/notes/leetcode.md

   If set <= pivot or >= pivot, then when one part is always <= pivot or >= pivot, divide and conquer will divide them into [nums] [] and cause inf loop

 2. Balance: <br/>
-  Can swap left pivot and right pivot to balance the split, as the result, when `[pivo,  pivot ... pivot]`, it will be divided into two subarray and will not cause inf loop
+  Can swap left pivot and right pivot to balance the split, as the result, when `[pivot,  pivot ... pivot]`, it will be divided into two subarray and will not cause inf loop

 3. End status: <br/>
   each time it is done,